 Can I use regular yarn for Macrame?

-Although you can Macrame with regular yarn, when you’re a Macrame beginner it’s easier to start your projects with thicker soft-cotton cords.
+Although you can Macrame with regular yarn, jute, twine, or hemp, when you’re a Macrame beginner it’s easier to practice and start your projects with thicker soft-cotton cords.

-Yarn is, however, perfect for low budget Macrame hanging planters that don’t require any fancy patterns.
+Yarn is, however, perfect for low-budget Macrame plant hangers that don’t require any fancy patterns.
 You can also use yarn to create tassels or you can incorporate it into your modern Macrame pieces (like the ones with metal hoops) and your Macraweaves.

 Where to find free Macrame patterns?